MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1801.md

    ![Screenshot showing how to choose server or client.](../dpm/media/upgrade-to-dpm-2016/dpm-2016-protection-group-screen2.png)

 5. On the **Select Group Members** screen, in the **Available members** pane, DPM lists the members with protection agents.
 For the purposes of this example, select volume D:\ and E:\ to add them to the **Selected members** pane.
-Once you have chosen the members for the protection group, select **Next**.
+Once you've chosen the members for the protection group, select **Next**.

    ![Screenshot showing how to select group members for protection group.](../dpm/media/upgrade-to-dpm-2016/dpm-2016-protection-screen3.png)